neyho/eywa-examples/bb/README.md

 eywa run -c "bb nrepl-server"
 ```
 eywa run -c marks command that eywa client will run.
 By running this command, eywa client will use
-previously authorized user credentials to connect to EYWA server and run command wrapped in new process.
+previously authenticated user credentials to connect to EYWA server and run command wrapped in new process.

 This will work fine for above situation, where nrepl-server is started, but it won't work for classic
 command line repl.
 Like starting ```clj``` won't work.